Selection dynamics for deep neural networks: Wellposedness of the forward problem

-We conclude \begin{thm} Let \\ (a) $T_N$ be invertible; \\ (b) $D_NT_N$ be positive-definite (not necessarily symmetric).\\ Then, the equilibrium $u=0$ is locally asymptotically stable.
+\begin{thm} Let $B$ have finite rank and let \\ (a) $T$ be invertible; \\ (b) $DT$ be positive-definite (not necessarily symmetric).\\ Then, the equilibrium $u=0$ is locally asymptotically stable.
 The convergence of $u(t)$ to zero is exponential. \end{thm} We remark that the local exponential stability of $u$ induces local exponential stability of $f$.
 The proof follows standard arguments using Lyapunov functionals for ODE systems \cite{Kh96}.